Experience Highland, the official residence of fifth President James Monroe and his wife, Elizabeth Kortright Monroe, from 1799 to 1823.

 Join us for our newly revamped house tour, lasting approximately 35 minutes, as we explore the fascinating life of the tireless public servant who fought and bled in the American Revolution, successfully negotiated the Louisiana Purchase, worked behind the scenes to push the Missouri Compromise through Congress, secured our nation’s borders, and issued our first hemisphere-wide foreign policy statement: the Monroe Doctrine.
 The tour also showcases an outstanding collection of 18th and early nineteenth-century furnishings, including many original to the Monroe family.
+Expect to spend one-and-a-half to two hours touring the house, exploring the self-guided outbuildings, and enjoying the gardens and grounds.

 11:00 a.m. to 5:00 p.m., November through March.
 (Last tour: 4 p.m.
 Mon-Fri, 4:30 p.m.
 Sat-Sun)